 Manufacturing businesses are adopting Industrial Internet of Things (IIOT) to improve their performance and make the most out of their existing resources.

-The worldwide market of IoT in the manufacturing market will grow at Compound Annual Growth Rate CAGR) of 10.1%, from $ 33.2 billion in 2020 to $ 53.8 billion in 2025.
+The worldwide market of IoT in the manufacturing market is expected to grow at a CAGR of 10.1%, from $33.2 billion in 2020 to $53.8 billion in 2025.

 What is the Industrial Internet of Things (IIoT)?

-Components of IIoT (Industrial internet of things)
+Components of IIoT (Industrial Internet of Things)

-Smart assets
+1. Smart assets

-Examples of intelligent assets of IIoT;
+Examples of intelligent assets of IIoT are;

-• Plants instrumentation
+- Plants instrumentation

-• Digital equipment
+- Digital equipment

-• Embedded systems
+- Embedded systems

-• Edge devices
+- Edge devices

-Software and analytics
+2. Software and analytics

 IIoT relies on the software to process the data that devices and systems collect at various touchpoints.
 It also offers an interface through which you may communicate with other systems.

-Data communication infrastructure
+3. Data communication infrastructure

 Other technologies and the internet are necessary for the IIoT system's cte.
-IIoT solutions are increasingly implemented on cloud infrastructures such as Amazon Web Services to store remote servers, manage, and process data in these systems.
+IIoT solutions are increasingly implemented on cloud infrastructures such as Amazon Web Services to store remote servers, and manage, and process data in these systems.

-Existing enterprise application
+4. Existing enterprise application

 It is impossible to successfully install an IoT business solution unless it works smoothly in tandem with essential corporate apps to enhance fundamental business operations.